Gabriele Ricciardelli

-Gabriele Ricciardelli (born c.
-1690, flourished c.
-1743– c.
-1777 or 1782), was an Italian painter of the Baroque period, active mainly in depicting landscapes.
+Gabriele Ricciardelli (flourished 1743– c.
+1782), was an Italian painter of the Baroque period, active mainly in depicting landscapes.

 Biography

 He was born in Naples to an engraver and landscape painter, Giuseppe Ricciardelli.
 He trained under Nicola Bonito in Naples, but then moved to Rome to train under Jan Frans van Bloemen, (also known as Orizzonte), where he encountered the work of Gaspard Poussin and Claude Lorraine.
 Grossi cites his death circa 1760.